keyboard_arrow_up

 Die

-At the end of the channel is a die, which is a specially-designed tool used to form raw materials into usable products.
-In the case of plastic extrusion, a die is a metal plate cut with a hole through which the plastic is forced.
+At the end of the conveyance channel is the die, a specially designed tool used to shape raw materials into finished products.
+In plastic extrusion, the die is typically a metal plate with a hole through which the molten plastic is forced.

 Plastic Extrusion Images, Diagrams and Visual Concepts